brown-cs132-s13/labs/sessions/lab.md

 Setup
 ------
-Create a new directory and `cd` to it.
+Extract [Sessions-Lab.zip]() and `cd` to the directory.

 The first thing that we need to do is install Express.
 For that we enter:

 ```
 npm install express